Taylor Swift: 2023–present: The Eras Tour, The Tortured Poets Department, and The Life of a Showgirl

 The Tortured Poets Department was released on April 19, 2024.
-The same day, it was expanded as a double album, subtitled The Anthology.
-It became the first album to accumulate one billion streams on Spotify within one week and topped charts of various countries, including Australia, Canada, France, Germany, and the UK.
-In the US, The Tortured Poets Department debuted atop the Billboard 200 with 2.6 million first-week units and stayed at number one for 17 weeks, becoming Swift's longest-running number-one album.
-The album was the global best-seller of 2024, with 5.6 million pure copies sold.
-Its songs made her the first artist to monopolize the top 14 of the Billboard Hot 100 the same week; the lead single, "Fortnight", peaked atop the chart, while the second single, "I Can Do It with a Broken Heart", peaked at number three.
-On May 30, 2025, Swift finalized the purchase of the masters to her first six original studio albums from Shamrock Holdings, which had acquired them from Braun in 2020.
+The same day, it was expanded into a double album, subtitled The Anthology.
+It became the first album to surpass one billion streams on Spotify in a single week and accumulated 4 million units worldwide within its first release week.
+In the US, The Tortured Poets Department debuted atop the Billboard 200 with 2.6 million first-week units and stayed at number one for seventeen weeks, becoming Swift's longest-running number-one album.
+It was the global best-selling album of 2024, with 5.6 million pure copies sold.
+Its songs made Swift the first artist to monopolize the top 14 positions of the Billboard Hot 100 in the same week; the lead single, "Fortnight", reached number one, while the second single, "I Can Do It with a Broken Heart", peaked at number three.
+In May 2025, Swift finalized the purchase of the masters to her first six original albums from Shamrock Holdings, which had acquired them from Braun in 2020.

-Swift began dating the football player Travis Kelce in 2023, with the media dubbing them a "supercouple".
-They became engaged in August 2025.
-She introduced her next album, The Life of a Showgirl, on his podcast New Heights that month.
-It was released on October 3, 2025, accompanied by the promotional film Taylor Swift: The Official Release Party of a Showgirl, which topped the US box office and grossed over $50 million worldwide.
-The Life of a Showgirl debuted atop the Billboard 200 with four million first-week units—3.4 million of which were pure sales—breaking the records for the biggest debut or sales week for any album in the US.
-The album's tracks occupied the Billboard Hot 100's top 12 spots, with the lead single, "The Fate of Ophelia", at number one.
+The Life of a Showgirl was released on October 3, 2025, accompanied by the promotional film Taylor Swift: The Official Release Party of a Showgirl, which grossed $50 million worldwide.
+The album debuted atop the Billboard 200 with 4 million first-week units, including 3.4 million pure sales, becoming the fastest-selling album in US history.
+It was the global best-selling album of 2025, with 6.05 million pure copies sold.
+Its tracks occupied the top 12 spots of the Billboard Hot 100, the Canadian Hot 100, and the Australian Singles Chart.
+The singles "The Fate of Ophelia" and "Opalite" both reached number one in the US and the UK, while the third single, "Elizabeth Taylor", peaked at number three on the Hot 100.
+In 2026, Swift co-wrote and recorded "I Knew It, I Knew You" for the soundtrack to the animated film Toy Story 5; it debuted atop the Billboard Hot 100, becoming the first song from a Disney film to do so.
+She released the deluxe album The Life of a Showgirl: The Encore on September 25, 2026, containing four additional songs, including "Patient Zero".